-Diagnostic features include a sequence of records capable of storing 1024 time-tagged events.
+Diagnostic features include an Event Recorder capable of storing 1024 time-tagged events, Oscillography capable of storing up to 64 records with programmable trigger, content and sampling rate, and Data Logger acquisition of up to 16 channels, with programmable content and sampling rate.
 The internal clock used for time-tagging can be synchronized with an IRIG-B signal.
 This precise time stamping allows the sequence of events to be determined throughout the system.
 Events can also be programmed (via FlexLogicTM equations) to trigger oscillography data capture which may be set to record the measured parameters before and after the event for viewing on a personal computer (PC).
 These tools significantly reduce troubleshooting time and simplify report generation in the event of a system fault.